Detailed Junior College Planning Timeline

 • CONTINUE RESEARCH.
 Use online resources to learn more about colleges of interest.
 Visit any schools (or even school types) to which you may apply.
 Visit colleges when in session to help you better decide if the school or school type is a good fit.
 Summer can be a great time for Admissions Counselors to meet with you and your parents.

 • DISCUSS MONEY MATTERS.
 Discuss the financial cost of college with your parents.
 Review the tuition, room & board, and other fees of schools you are considering.
 Look to see what scholarships are offered.
-Discuss the feasibility of colleges net price (the price after financial aid and scholarships).
-If the cost is beyond your budget prepare specific questions for an Admissions Counselor.
+Discuss the feasibility of colleges net price (the price after financial aid and scholarships-look for a net price calculator on your university or college of interest’s website).
+If the cost is beyond your budget prepare specific questions for an Admissions Counselor / Financial Aid Officer from the University / College.
 Inquire about merit and/or need-based aid and work study opportunities.

 • Check out these helpful articles on paying for college from myoptions.org here.